 9:00 am - Volunteers leave for off-campus opportunities via buses (provided)

 12:30 pm - Project wrap-up, volunteers begin boarding buses

 The Day of Service aims to engage adults and youth from the city and the region.
 In some cases, adult volunteers will help facilitate activities for youth.
 In other cases, adults will engage in activities that aim to benefit the whole community.

-Rise Up with a Greater Readiness (aimed at adults and older teens): Volunteers are called upon to learn strategies to be prepared for disasters and how to respond when others are in need.
-Space for 40 volunteers.
+On-campus Disaster Preparedness Training - Volunteers are called upon to learn strategies to be prepared for disasters and learn how to respond when others are in need.
+Workshops facilitated by the Red Cross, this training opportunity will not involve direct service on King Day but prepare volunteers for future action.

-The Beloved Community (aimed at adults): Join the members of the Cooper Grant neighborhood in exploring the efforts of residents to create the beloved community here in Camden.
-Participants will tour assets of the community including Gallery 11 One, the Cooper River Distillery, and more.
+Cooper-Grant Neighborhood Tour - Join the members of the Cooper Grant neighborhood in exploring the efforts of residents to create the beloved community here in Camden.
+Participants will tour assets of the community including the Gallery 11 One, Cooper River Distillery, and others.